reshamas/fastai_deeplearn_part1/courses/dl2-v2/lesson_11_1.md

 - `nh` number of hidden is whatever we want.
 We set it to 256 for now.  `nh,nl = 256,2`
 - however many layers we want:  `num_layers=nl`
 - and some dropout inside the RNN as well:  `dropout=0.25`
-- So, this is all standard PyTorch stuff, you could use it
+- So, this is all standard PyTorch stuff, you could use an LSTM here as well.
+- And then, finally, we need to turn that into some output that we're going to feed a decoder